kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/usart-driver.md

 /**
  * USART_IRQPriorityConfig()
- * Desc.	: Configures USART IRQ interrupt priorities
+ * Brief	: Configures USART IRQ interrupt priorities
- * Param.	: @irqNumber - IRQ number
+ * Param	: @irqNumber - IRQ number
  * 			  @irqPriotity - IRQ priority (Make sure this parameter is of
  * 			  				 type uint32_t.
 Due to the number of bits it
  * 			  				 needs to be shifted during the calculation,
  * 							 declaring it as uint8_t did not do its job.
- * Return	: None
+ * Retval	: None
  * Note		: N/A
  */
 void USART_IRQPriorityConfig(uint8_t irqNumber, uint32_t irqPriority)